 These are individuals who work day-to-day with College data, sometimes overlapping with the Data Steward.
 One could be a custodian for a specific area but have knowledge of a broader area.
 Data Custodians may report to a Data Steward; however, they know the system and their own data and are responsible for doing their work accurately, following procedures that are understood by the Data Steward and the Data Custodians.

 They should be able to understand the importance of following data procedures, and know that problems with the data can have impacts beyond their immediate area of responsibility.
 They have a responsibility to elevate inquiries/concerns to the Data Steward when applicable.

-Role of Information Technology Services and Institutional Research
+Role of Information Technology Services and Institutional Effectiveness, Research & Assessment

-As part of the overall model, Information Technology Services and Institutional Research will hold continued and ongoing roles in guiding and informing the data governance process, connected and engaged at each level.
+As part of the overall model, Information Technology Services and Institutional Effectiveness, Research & Assessment will hold continued and ongoing roles in guiding and informing the data governance process, connected and engaged at each level.